fmi-faim/ipa-project-template/docs/source/ipa_structure.md

 : This file becomes relevant if you decide to host your project on GitHub.
 Essentially it tells git which files it is not allowed to upload to GitHub.

 `.pre-commit-config.yaml`
-: Like the `.gitignore` this file becomes relevant once you start versioning your code with git.
+: Like `.gitignore`, this file becomes relevant once you start versioning your code with git.
 [Pre-commit](https://pre-commit.com/) is a tool which formats your code before it undergoes version control, which helps to spot actual code differences.

 `.copier-answers.yml`
 : This document is created by copier to keep track of your [answers](https://copier.readthedocs.io/en/stable/configuring/#answers_file).